 Keep in mind that if you must use an emergency maintenance service, they must be immediately responsive in order to potentially salvage any perishable goods in the cooler.
 You need to have a go-to first-responder in mind before an equipment failure occurs.
 In any case, scheduled maintenance reduces the chances you’ll be placed in an emergency predicament in the first place.

 Sometimes rolling the dice pays off, but usually it doesn’t, especially when you need your equipment most.

 In an attempt to potentially salvage some extra savings, restaurants will often resort to investing as little as possible on their cooler replacements.
 Initially, the savings between the most efficient coolers and a run-of-the-mill cooler can be up to $6,000.

 Unfortunately, not only are baseline coolers going to immediately drain those savings with higher energy costs, they also have shorter lifespans and will require more emergency maintenance while they’re still operational.

-Scheduled maintenance before the holidays is not only more cost-efficient than emergency maintenance, but it can reduce breakdowns by as much as 70 percent.
+Scheduled maintenance is not only more cost-efficient than emergency maintenance, but it can reduce breakdowns by as much as 70 percent.
 If the goal for your facility is to get the most life possible out of your Commercial Refrigeration / Food and Beverage Equipment as possible, only scheduled maintenance makes the goal realistically feasible.